Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Controls.md

 Each type of Control has a specific type of values that it returns, regardless of how many different types of formats it supports for its state.
 You can access this value type through the [`InputControl.valueType`](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_valueType) property.

 Reading a value from a Control might apply one or more value Processors.
-See documentation on [Processors](UsingProcessors.md) for more information.
+Refer to the documentation on [Processors](UsingProcessors.md) for more information.

 [//]: # (#### Default State - TODO)